Is This The Best Kind Of Nut For Gut Health?

-Published in the journal Nutrients, the results showed that after two weeks the mice given walnut supplements had less injury to their colons, and the repair process seemed to be accelerated.
+Published in the journal Nutrients1, the results showed that after two weeks the mice given walnut supplements had less injury to their colons, and the repair process seemed to be accelerated.
 In fact, the researchers even suspect the walnuts were able to prevent the damage in the first place, which means eating plenty of these tree nuts could potentially be a way to prevent gut health disorders like UC in the first place.

 What makes walnuts so gut-health-friendly?

 So what, exactly, makes walnuts so darn healthy for our digestive system?
-For starters, they have the most beneficial combination of omega-3 to omega-6 fatty acids (a 1:4.2 ratio, to be exact).
-They contain phytochemicals and nutrients that demonstrated abilities to help prevent common disease like heart disease, cancer, and diabetes, and they're also a great source of fiber, which has already been shown to improve symptoms in people with inflammatory bowel disease.
+For starters, they have the most beneficial combination of omega-3 to omega-6 fatty acids (a 1:4.2 ratio2, to be exact).
+They contain phytochemicals and nutrients that demonstrated abilities to help prevent common disease like heart disease, cancer, and diabetes, and they're also a great source of fiber, which has already been shown3 to improve symptoms in people with inflammatory bowel disease.

 According to one of the researchers on the study, it could also have to do with how walnuts are metabolized, specifically as it pertains to the microbes in the gut.
 As one of the lead authors on the study told UConn Today, "...we are hoping that we'll be able to determine the active compounds—nutrients, phytochemicals—in walnuts that cause protection."